E-mu Emax: Emax II

 The Emax was replaced in Fall 1989 by the Emax II and Emax II Turbo.
 Although the Emax II was a true 16-bit sampler with more polyphony, it also used digital filters and components, which sounded noticeably different from the original's analogue filter chips.
 The Emax II also sported a higher pricetag; a base model cost $3,595, while a fully expanded model could cost as much as $8,000.
-Nevertheless, the Emax II found a niche among many professionals due to its large and varied sample library, and it enjoyed the longest production run of any E-mu product — despite the Proteus 2 actually enjoying the longest production run of any E-mu product.
+Nevertheless, the Emax II found a niche among many professionals due to its large and varied sample library, and it enjoyed one of the longest production runs of any E-mu product.

-The EMAX II has different versions, labeled between 2201 and 2214, including mono and stereo versions.
+The Emax II has different versions, labeled between 2201 and 2214, including mono and stereo versions.
 The Emax II Turbo, released in 1990, added more built-in sample memory (8 Mb from factory) and an internal SCSI Hard Disk.